Home

 Recruit CRM Review

-Those who spend hours daily on data entry will appreciate the AI resume parser Recruit CRM offers.
+Small teams who spend hours daily on data entry will appreciate the AI resume parser that Recruit CRM offers.
 It can parse up to 100 files at a time and works with resumes from multiple sources in 28 different languages.

 Recruit CRM is easier to use than many other ATSs we’ve tried.
 In addition to the mobile apps (which we tested and loved), the Kanban view offers a visual way to manage candidate pipelines.
 Automation enthusiasts will love the drag-and-drop functionality and automated email triggers at various stages.
 As a bonus, the in-app instructions are clear-cut and make navigation easier.